-The Alliance has compiled this set of website accessibility resources from throughout the nonprofit and museum sector.
+The Alliance has compiled this set of resources on website accessibility from amongst its own offerings as well as those throughout the nonprofit and museum sector.

 The Association of Research Libraries (ARL) has developed a number of resources to help organizations develop more accessible websites.